 If rain is in the forecast, having a second pair of outdoor-friendly shoes can save the day.

-Outdoor Wedding Shoes to Avoid
+Wedding Shoes to Skip for Outdoor Ceremonies

 - Stiletto heels: They sink into grass and get stuck in cracks.